engineyard/ey-docs/pages/database-intro.md

 6. ### [[Monitoring database usage and increasing the database size| database-monitoring]]

-    Learn what to do if your database volume fills up or you need a bigger database server.
+    Learn what to do if your database volume fills up or you need a bigger database instance.

 7. ### [[Connecting your database via an SSH tunnel| database-tunnel]]